Bohemia

 Description

 A quiet and idyllic country in the heart of Europe.
-Well, the idyll is rather bucolic and consists of beer, pork and sauerkraut, but it is indisputable that Bohemians are clever, laborious, wealthy and thus self-satisfied people.
-There is a saying: "Everything touched by Bohemian labourer turns gold."
-It is true both sides; life standard and salaries are high and Bohemians are known to be slow, but precise and quite skilled.
+Well, the idyll is rather bucolic and consists of beer, pork and sauerkraut, but it is indisputable that Bohemians are clever, laborious, wealthy and thus a self-satisfied people.
+There is a saying: "Everything touched by a Bohemian labourer turns gold."
+It is true on both sides; life standard and salaries are high and Bohemians are known to be slow, but precise and quite skilled.
 Fine mechanisms, light and heavy machinery, crystal glass, pottery.
-Their German neighbours say quite often that they are also slow with thinking.
+Their German neighbours say quite often that they are also slow-thinking.
 Well, it looks so, but do not be mistaken, slow does not mean stupid.
 There were and are quite a few well-known scientists living and working in BK: S. Hejrovski (polarography), S. Frojt (analytical psychology), O. Vichterle (chemistry, eye-lenses), H.E.
 Purkajna (cell biology), H.K.
 Mentl (genetics), K. Kétl (mathematics), E. Mach (physics).

-There are also several small minorities: up-and-coming Jews (150 000), Germans (100 000), flabby Sorbs (50 000), troublemaking Czechs (20 000) and almost invisible Arkians (3 000).
+There are also several small minorities: up-and-coming Jews (150 000), Germans (100 000), flabby Sorbs (50 000), trouble-making Czechs (20 000) and almost invisible Arkians (3 000).

 A Short History

-After the Second Great War, the economical progress and political stability made out of BK a paradise.
-Well, it is difficult for any foreigner to live in BK, because Bohemians are quite xenophobic, but many "noble refugees" found their way through into Bohemian society, because Bohemians are also lofty, often trying to be holier than pope.
+After the Second Great War, the economic progress and political stability made of BK a paradise.
+Well, it is difficult for any foreigner to live in BK, because Bohemians are quite xenophobic, but many "noble refugees" found their way through into Bohemian society, because Bohemians are also lofty, often trying to be holier than the pope.
 Politically we may describe BK as a country with frequent "storms in a tea-spoon".
-Narrow-minded and frivolous politicians do often argue about senseless details for ages, but it should be noted, that miraculously they can come to conclusion in a minute, if they feel that some-one outside is observing them.
+Narrow-minded and frivolous politicians do often argue about senseless details for ages, but it should be noted, that miraculously they can come to conclusion in a minute, if they feel that someone outside is observing them.

 Constitution